Mike Bliss: 2005–2009

 Bliss signed with Haas CNC full-time in 2005, where he posted two top-tens in the latter half of the season and finished 28th in points.
 He came near to a Cup victory, nearly winning a large bonus paycheck and a win in the Nextel Open event but was crashed by Brian Vickers on the final lap in the final turn.
 Vickers won the race and the bonus paycheck, while Bliss slid across the finish line in second place.
 Bliss was visibly upset with Vickers in the post-race ceremonies saying "I just got plain dumped and I would not have wrecked him to win this race.
 Now he is in the big show (the All-Star Race) and I am not."

-At the end of the year, Bliss departed to return to the No. 16 in the Truck Series, winning at Atlanta Motor Speedway and finishing eleventh in the final standings.
+At the end of the year, Bliss departed to return to the No. 16 in the Truck Series, winning at Atlanta Motor Speedway and finishing 11th in the final standings.
 In addition, he ran a part-time in the Busch Series this season, splitting time between Frank Cicci Racing with Jim Kelly and SKI Motorsports.
 Late in the season, Bliss began driving the No. 49 BAM Racing Dodge Nextel Cup Car, and finished out the 2006 season driving the car for BAM.
 Bliss was signed to drive the car in 2007, but after a long string of DNQs, he resigned from the organization midway through the season.
 He drove the first four races of the 2007 Craftsman Truck season for Key Motorsports and drove thirteen more Truck races for Bobby Hamilton Racing in the No. 4 Dodge Ram.
-He also drove 22 races in the Busch Series for Fitz Motorsports in the No. 22 Dodge Charger with sponsorships from Supercuts and Family Dollar.
+He also drove 22 races in the Busch Series for Fitz Motorsports in the No. 22 Dodge Charger with sponsorship from Supercuts and Family Dollar.
 He had signed to drive for Fitz full-time in 2008, but joined Phoenix Racing shortly after the season started.
 He matched his career-best 5th-place finish in points and also ran part-time schedules in Cup and Trucks.

 Bliss' Phoenix Racing car at the Milwaukee Mile in 2009.

 Bliss scored his second career Nationwide win, taking advantage of his fuel mileage and getting a caution at the right time, at Lowes Motor Speedway, and NASCAR declared the race official after 170 of 200 laps due to rain.
-On August 2, 2009, Bliss was let go from Phoenix Racing but he was still raced the team in Cup Series.
-He spent the rest of the season splitting time with MSRP Motorsports, NEMCO Motorsports, and CJM Racing before returning to Phoenix for the season finale at Homestead.
-Despite parking early in multiple races, three late top-five runs pushed Bliss into fifth overall again.
-This was one spot better than when he was fired from the No. 1 car.
+On August 2, 2009, Bliss was let go from Phoenix Racing but he still raced for the team in the Cup Series.
+He spent the rest of the season splitting time with MSRP Motorsports, NEMCO Motorsports, Key Motorsports, MacDonald Motorsports and CJM Racing before returning to Phoenix for the season finale at Homestead.
+Despite parking early in multiple races, his three top-fives and five top-ten finishes with CJM Racing pushed Bliss into fifth overall again.
+This was one spot better than when he was before being originally fired from the No. 1 car.